NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/aquatic-macroinvertebrates/02_ecocomDP_workflow_with_NEON_algae/02_ecocomDP_workflow_with_NEON_algae.md

 </div>

 ## Introduction
-In this second live coding section of the workshop, we will explore how to find and download NEON biodiversity data using the ecocomDP package for R, which is under development by the Environmental Data Initiative (EDI).
+In this second live coding section of the workshop, we will explore how to find and download NEON biodiversity data using the ecocomDP package for R, which is under development by the Environmental Data Initiative (EDI) in collaboration with NEON staff.

 #### What is ecocomDP?
 ecocomDP is both the name of an R package and a data model.